okekec/Disaster-Response-Project/README.md

     - Outputs results on the test set
     - Exports the final model as a pickle file

-3. Flask Web App
-In a Python script, *run.py*, write a Flask file that runs the disaster response app.
+3. Flask Web App: In a Python script, *run.py*, write a Flask file that runs the disaster response app.
 In this file you will do the following:
     - Modify file paths for the database and model as needed
     - Add data visualizations using Plotly in the web app.